 The builder of a gyroplane is the person who builds the major portion of the aircraft defined as more than 50-percent of the fabrication and assembly tasks.
 The FAA calls this the Major Portion Rule.
 It is also commonly referred to as the "51-percent rule".

-In order for a gyroplane to be certified under the Experiment Amateur-Built Aircraft category, the 51-percent builder must be an amateur who is building the aircraft for education or recreation.
-The only exception to the Rule is when the gyroplane is used for law enforcement purposes.
-Then, the aircraft can be purchased as ready-to-fly.
+In order for a gyroplane to be certified under the Experimental Amateur-Built Aircraft category, the 51-percent builder must be an amateur who is building the aircraft for education or recreation.
+The only exception to the 51-percent Rule is when the gyroplane is used for law enforcement purposes.
+Then, the aircraft can be purchased or professionally built as ready-to-fly.

 The builder must maintain a builder's log and take pictures during construction.
 This information is provided to the FAA Designated Airworthiness Representative (DAR) at the time of the aircraft's airworthiness inspection, so an Airworthiness Certificate can be issued.